 Non-mydriatic cameras use infrared light for focusing (invisible to the patient, so the pupil does not constrict) and brief white light flash for image capture.
 They require a minimum pupil size of approximately 3–4mm and a darkened room.
 While convenient, NM images are often noisier and have more artifact than dilated photographs.
 For definitive diagnosis and documentation in glaucoma monitoring, dilated photography is preferred.
 Many telemedicine diabetic retinopathy programs successfully use NM photography with protocols validated by the American Telemedicine Association.

-Instruct patient: "Try not to blink — I'll take the picture quickly."
-Use the flash button immediately after a blink for best timing.
+- Minimize blink reflex — Instruct patient: "Try not to blink — I'll take the picture quickly."
+Use the flash button immediately after a blink for best timing. — Try not to blink — I\'ll take the picture quickly.

 Proper focusing is the most technique-dependent step in fundus photography.
 Most modern fundus cameras use a split-line or dual-circle focusing target that aligns when the camera is correctly focused on the retina.